 In 2019, Ecojustice represented our clients at a federal review panel hearing on the project.
 Ecojustice’s clients expressed concern about noise from vessel traffic associated with the expansion, marine pollution, threats to wild salmon and their rearing habitat, and threats to the other 119 species that call the Salish Sea home.

-As a result, the federal review panel concluded that the expansion would have “numerous” adverse effects on the environment, including “significant adverse effects on Chinook salmon” and “significant adverse and cumulative effects on Southern Resident Killer Whales.”
+As a result, in 2020 the panel concluded that the expansion would have “numerous” adverse effects on the environment, including “significant adverse effects on Chinook salmon” and “significant adverse and cumulative effects on Southern Resident Killer Whales.”
 However despite scientific evidence by the government’s own panel that highlighted the permanent and irreversible impact of the expansion on the already threatened marine species, in April 2023, the Cabinet decided to green-light the RBT2 project.

 Undeterred, in May 2023 Ecojustice, on behalf of our clients, filed an application challenging this decision to approve the RBT2 Project under the Canadian Environmental Assessment Act.
 The conservation groups argue that the approval is unlawful under the Species at Risk Act .